webtrees/webtrees.github.io/_upgrade/index.md

 You should read them before upgrading, as you may need to make changes to your settings, your server configuration, or your workflow.

+To Upgrade from WebTrees v1.7.11 to WebTrees v 2.2.4 follow the instructions [in this Forum Post](https://www.webtrees.net/index.php/forum/help-for-release-2-2-x/40329-webtrees-1-7-11-auf-webtrees-2-2-4-update#113914).
+If you are unsure please post your questions in the Forum.
+The Team there will help.

 There is currently no automatic upgrade from webtrees 1.7 to webtrees 2.0, so you will need to follow the instructions for a [manual]({% link _upgrade/manual.md %}) upgrade.